Fady-Refaat1/Would-you-rather/README.md

 -logout

+# instruction to install
+1. clone the project
+2. install npm

 # instruction to run

-1. install npm
+in the terminal run
-2. npm start
+ npm start